Bake Play Smile

 RECIPE NOTES & TIPS

-Store in an airtight container in the fridge for up to 3-4 days.
+• Store leftovers in the fridge for up to 3-4 days in an airtight container.

-Reheat in the microwave or a low oven until heated through.
+• Reheat in the microwave or oven until warmed through.

 Nutrition